shopsys/shopsys/docs/introduction/cron.md

 You can learn how to set up multiple cron instances in [Working with Multiple Cron Instances](../cookbook/working-with-multiple-cron-instances.md) cookbook.

+!!! note
+    By default it is not possible to run all crons at once.
+    There is one situation when you can require such behaviour - on CI server to test, that no cron is failing.
+    For such case there is phing target `run-all-crons-serially`.

 ## Cron Limitations
-One cron run can only be run for a limited time by default to prevent high memory usage of long-running jobs in PHP.
+One cron run can only be run for a limited time by default to prevent high-memory usage of long-running jobs in PHP.
 In `shopsys/framework/src/Resources/config/cron.yaml` is set the default timeout to `240 seconds`:

 ```yaml